Catch Up Contributions for Retirement Plans in 2023

 3. Take advantage of 401(k) catch-up contributions

-IRS regulations limit the amount most people are allowed to put into their 401(k) plans to $19,500 per year (for the 2020 tax year).
+IRS regulations limit the amount most people are allowed to put into their 401(k) plans to $20,500 per year for the 2023 tax year.
 However, people aged 50 or over can contribute an additional $6,500.

 The purpose of these additional contributions for older workers is precisely what this article is about: to help people catch up on their retirement savings.